-The main source of socio-economical data has been the 2001 Censo de poblacion y vivienda from the Instituto Nacional de Estadisticas y Cencos de Ecuador (?), from which vulnerability indicators explained in section 5 have been defined.
+The main source of socio-economical data has been the 2001 Censo de poblacion y vivienda from the Instituto Nacional de Estadisticas y Cencos de Ecuador (INEC 2001), from which vulnerability indicators explained in Sect.
+5 have been defined.
 Additionally, it provided a precise census of building types as well as shapefiles for administrative units.
-The INEC dataset has been converted to a GIS database using Matlab routines.
+The INEC dataset has been converted to a GIS database using Matlab © routines.

-Roads and place names
+2.1.2 Roads and place names

-Roads and place names have been inferred from the OpenStreetMap database (?).
+Roads and place names have been inferred from the OpenStreetMap database (Open-StreetMap 2010).
 Although complete datasets are only available for few places around the world, we believe it will soon become a valuable tool for risk assessment thanks to the increasing number of contributions from users.
 Moreover, the OpenStreetMap project is aiming at mapping not only roads, but also a whole range of features such as hospitals, schools, airports, administrative boundaries or natural parks.

-Protected areas and intact forests
+2.1.3 Protected areas and intact forests

-Shapefiles on protected areas are freely available from the website of World Database on Protected Areas (?).
-Based on a compilation of data from multiple actors, this database provides up-to-date datasets on worldwide marine and terrestrial protected areas.
-In a similar way, the Intact Forest Landscape database from Greenpeace (?) maps the unbroken expanse of natural ecosystems within the zone of current forest extent, showing no signs of significant human activity.
+Shapefiles on protected areas are freely available from the website of World Database on Protected Areas (WDPA 2011).
+On the basis of a compilation of data from multiple actors, this database provides up-to-date datasets on worldwide marine and terrestrial protected areas.
+In a similar way, the Intact Forest Landscape database from Greenpeace (Potapov et al. 2008) maps the unbroken expanse of natural ecosystems within the zone of current forest extent, showing no signs of significant human activity.